Rosendale 12M Mortar Used for Restoration of the American Museum of Natural History; Project Wins Preservation Award

 ASTM Standard C10/10M-14

-ASTM C10, Standard Specification for Natural Cement, reinstated in 2006, was again updated in 2013.
-The current version of one of ASTM’s oldest standards was modified to remove final set time requirements for quick-setting natural cement, previously required to exceed 30 minutes.
+ASTM C10, Standard Specification for Natural Cement, reinstated in 2006, was again updated in 2014.
+The current version of one of ASTM’s oldest standards was modified to permit the use of functional additions such as retarders and superplasticizers to facilitate use.
+Such additions must be disclosed on product labels, to permit purchasers to choose whether to employ such additions or not.
 The standard is available online at www.astm.org.

 Conservators, engineers and architects specifying “natural cement meeting the requirements of ASTM C10”, can be assured they will get the authentic, traditional material used in thousands of 19th Century buildings and structures, and that it will meet the same structural performance requirements it was designed to meet over a century ago.

 Edison Coatings Rosendale 10C Natural Cement and Quick-Setting Natural Cement meet the requirements of ASTM C10/10M-10.

 ASTM STP 1494 - Natural Cement